 • Can you commit to serve full-time for the entire service term?

-• Will be 18 or older when you begin serving?
+• Will you be 18 or older when you begin serving?
 (17-year-olds may serve with parent or guardian permission.)

 • Are you a U.S. citizen, national or lawful permanent resident alien?